antmicro/xls/docs_src/codegen_options.md

     node order and other metadata which can be used to minimize the differences between generated Verilog from different invocations of codegen.

+-   `--scheduling_strategy` controls what scheduling algorithm will be used for the design.

+    -   `sdc`: The default constraint solver scheduler which minimizes register use while respecting clock period.

+    -   `asap`: Fast scheduler which places nodes as early as possible.
+Does not respect io constraints.
+This scheduler is meant for use during development to quickly approximate the cycle accurate behavior of the pipeline.

+    -   `min_cut`: Approximates the minimum number of registers using a min-cut based algorithm.
+Does not respect io_constraints.

+    -   `random`: Internal testing algorithm that selects stages randomly.

 # Feedback-driven Optimization (FDO) Options

 The following flags control the feedback-driven optimizations in XLS.
 For now,